-It's also a bit of a subversion, since his summation is not really helpful in identifying the killer.
+His summation is not helpful in identifying the killer.
 In fact, in two of the Multiple Endings, his explanation of how the murders of Mr. Boddy and the cook were committed is flat-out wrong.

-Sort of subverted twice in Hot Fuzz.
+Played with in Hot Fuzz.
 Once where Sgt.
-Angel confronts Skinner, and lays out why he thinks he's committed the murders; subverted in that nothing comes of it, because as it turns out Angel's wrong on a few points, which (for the moment) exonerates Skinner.
-The second time is a Summation by the Neighborhood Watch Alliance, a subversion because it's the culprits giving it to the hero, who's just shocked and amazed by the meager justification they had for killing people.
+Angel confronts Skinner, and lays out why he thinks he's committed the murders; Nothing comes of it, because as it turns out Angel's wrong on a few points, which (for the moment) exonerates Skinner.
+The second time is a Summation by the Neighborhood Watch Alliance, but it's theculpritsgiving it to the hero, who's just shocked and amazed by the meager justification they had for killing people.

-Subverted as part of the infamous plot twist at the end of The Usual Suspects.
+The Usual Suspects: Subverted as part of the infamous plot twist.
 Agent Kujan believes he has figured out that Keaton was Keyser Soze and explains this to Verbal Kint, complete with revelatory montage.
 The explanation seems to hold water and Verbal is allowed to go.
-But seconds later, Kujan realizes that Verbal's story, from which Kujan created his explanation, was completely fabricated—Verbal himself is Keyser Soze.
+Seconds later, Kujan realizes that Verbal's story, from which Kujan created his explanation, was completely fabricated—Verbal himself is Keyser Soze.

 Subverted in Resident Evil: Degeneration, where Claire is making one at Senator Davis, explaining his motives for causing the havoc in the film...until Leon shows up and says someone they apprehended earlier has spilled the beans, and Senator Davis is entirely innocent, if still a sleazebag.